-If you are not on the voter list, you can go to the city or township clerk's office with proof of residency and register to vote before 8 p.m. on Election Day.
-While there, you can vote an absentee ballot in the clerk's office.
+If you are not on the voter list, you can go to your city or township clerk's office with proof of residency and register to vote before 8 p.m. on Election Day.
+While there, you can vote by absentee ballot in the clerk's office.

-If you cannot go to the clerk's office with proof of residency, you can cast what's called a "provisional ballot."
+If you cannot go to the clerk's office with proof of residency, you may be able to cast a "provisional ballot."
 To do this, you'll have to swear you believe you previously registered to vote.

 If you can provide a photo ID that shows your address in that polling place, your provisional ballot will go into the machine and be counted on Election Day.
-If not, it will go into an envelope and the clerk will review it after Election Day.
-You have six days after Election Day to go to the clerk's office with any documentation to show you are registered.
-You must be provided with a handout explaining this.
+If not, it will go into an envelope, and the clerk will review it after Election Day.
+You have six days after Election Day to go to the clerk's office with any documentation to show that you are registered to vote.